 Wednesday, June 30, 2021

 Love in Action Mode: Pliny, Hist.
 Nat.
-VII.xxxvi.121
+7.36.121

 Love comes in many forms, and this description of pietas [duty towards those you love, including the gods] shows examples of love and duty towards one's parent, spouse, sibling, as well as people not defined as family members by society.

-There are countless examples of love throughout the globe, but the rest cannot compare to what happened at Rome.
-There once was a poor plebeian woman who had recently given birth.
+· There once was a poor plebeian woman who had recently given birth.
 She obtained a visit with her incarcerated mother.
 Even though she was always searched so that she wouldn’t give her mother any food, she was caught feeding her mother with her breastmilk.
 Because of this act of love, her mother was freed and both women were given state benefits for life.
-In 150 BCE [the year that C. Quinctius and M. Acilius were consuls], this location was then consecrated to the Goddess; the prison was torn down and a Temple of Piety was erected.
+In 150 BCE [the year that Caius Quinctius and Marcus Acilius were consuls], this location was then consecrated to the Goddess; the prison was torn down and a Temple of Piety was erected.
 [This is now where the Theater of Marcellus is located].

-The father of the Gracchi brothers once caught two snakes inside his house*; when he was told that he would live if he killed the female snake, he replied, “No way!
+· The father of the Gracchi brothers once caught two snakes inside his house.
+When he was told that he would live if he killed the female snake, he replied, “No way!
 Kill mine, then.
 Cornelia is young and is still fertile.”
 What he meant was to spare his wife and respect the republic’s wishes; he soon perished.

-M. Lepidus pined to death after divorcing his wife Apuleia.
+· Marcus Lepidus pined to death after divorcing his wife Apuleia.

-P. Catiennus Philotimus loved his patron so much that, even though he was the sole beneficiary of the man’s will, he tossed himself onto the man’s pyre.
+· Publius Catiennus Philotimus loved his patron so much that, even though he was the sole beneficiary of the man’s will, he tossed himself onto the man’s pyre.

 No comments: